bigeagle/pymips/README.md

 At the beginning of my course project i was not a bit familar with MIPS, and i was tring to implement a MIPS simulator in Python which describes MIPS at behavioral level without any RTL level description such as pipeline, which is only to help me learn MIPS instruction and mechanism.
 Then i search "MIPS" on github and found mgaitan's [pymips](https://github.com/mgaitan/pymips) project which implement a pipelined MIPS at RTL, so i forked this project and fixed some bugs and  implemented almost the whole MIPS instruction set except for floating point and intterruption, so that a normal MIPS program can run in pymips.

-There are still some problems that may happen in synthesis, such as the `div` instruction was implemented with `/` instead of a divider, where most synthesi tool cannot handle `/` very well, and i assumned `mul` and `div` opperations can be implemented with combinational logic circuits, although i've implemented some backdoor to do this, where data passed to ALU is firstly passed to 2 circuits that one of them is implemented with sequential logic, and then selected by a signal related to instruction type, so that data needed by `div` and `mul` instructions a processed with sequencial logic.
-But the problem is I did not implement the signal to stall the pipeline when one instruction cannot be excuted within one clock cycle and that would cause data harzard.
-I'd solve this problem in future.

 ## Install and Run

 It was implemented with python's [myHDL](http://myhdl.org/) and it is the only depencency.
 So try in following steps: